plumed/test-lammps-and-plumed/README.md

 Regression tests for checking that LAMMPS and PLUMED can work together.
 To run these tests you must build lammps with the following options

+make yes-kspace;
-make yes-kspace
+make yes-molecule;
-make yes-molecule
+make yes-rigid;
-make yes-rigid
+make yes-manybody;
 make yes-user-plumed